Understanding Your Credit Score in Alberta Explained

 Does paying off collections help credit score alberta?

-It depends on the collection agency.
-Some remove the record after payment, others don't.
-Get a "pay for delete" agreement in writing before paying.
-Even if it stays, paid collections look better than unpaid.
+It varies by agency.
+Some delete the record once you pay, others leave it in place.
+Ask for a "pay for delete" agreement in writing before you send money.
+Even when it stays, a paid collection reads better to lenders than an unpaid one.

 Get Help with Your Credit Score Alberta in Alberta

-Apply now for your free consultation or contact us to discuss your options.
+Apply now for your free consultation or contact us to talk through your options.

 Ready to Get Started?